madimadica/madimadica-jdbc-for-spring/README.md

 ### Adding a new Dialect
 The `interface` at the base of the inheritence chain is `MadimadicaJdbc`.
 Most of the functionality is defined by this interface with default methods.
-So, if you extend it, you only need to implement `wrapIdentifier(String)` for the new dialect.
-Remember to make your new `MadimadicaJdbc` implementation a bean.
+However, due to the weirdness around batch inserts across different databases, you should actually extend from `JdbcWithExplicitBatchInsertID` or `JdbcWithImplicitBatchInsertID` to inherit the proper behavior for them.
+In either case you will need to implement `wrapIdentifier(String)` for the new dialect, which handles special quote characters.
+Also, remember to make the new implementation a bean for ease of access.

 ### Using a Dialect
 To use a dialect implementation, such as in your service layer, simply add it